-Although our current clinical development priorities are focused on sapacitabine only, our second drug candidate, seliciclib, is a novel, first-in-class, orally-available, CDK inhibitor.
-The compound selectively inhibits a spectrum of enzyme targets - CDK2, CDK7 and CDK9 - that are central to the process of cell division and cell cycle control.
+Although our current clinical development priorities are focused on sapacitabine only, our second drug candidate, seliciclib, is a novel, orally-available, CDK inhibitor.
+The compound selectively inhibits a spectrum of enzyme targets, CDK2, -7 and -9 that are central to the process of cell division and cell cycle control.
 The target profile of seliciclib is differentiated from the published target profile of other CDK inhibitors.
 Its selectivity is differentiated by recent publications by independent investigators which showed that seliciclib (i) is more active against NSCLC cells with K-Ras or N-Ras mutations than those with wild type Ras and (ii) overcomes resistance to letrozole in breast cancer cells caused by a particular form of cyclin E in complex with CDK2.
 Preclinical studies have shown that the drug works by inducing cell apoptosis, or cell suicide, in multiple phases of the cell cycle.
 To date, seliciclib has been evaluated in approximately 450 patients in several Phase 1 and 2 studies and has shown signs of anti-cancer activity.
-Additionally, the UK's Medical Research Council in an investigator initiated clinical study will evaluate whether seliciclib can be repurposed to treat RA in patients who do not respond to existing treatments.
-Seliciclib may work for RA by targeting proliferating fibroblasts, a different type of approach than conventional RA therapies, and could therefore succeed where these treatments have failed.
+Seliciclib will also be evaluated in an investigator-initiated clinical study to treat rheumatoid arthritis, or RA, supported by an approximately \$1.5 million grant from the UK's Medical Research Council.
+Seliciclib may work for RA by targeting proliferating fibroblasts, a different type of approach than conventional RA therapies.
 We have retained worldwide rights to commercialize seliciclib.